midonet/midonet/docs/design-overview.md

 The DP Controller is also responsible for managing overlay tunnels.
 Tunnel management is described in a separate design document.

-### Deduplication Actor
+### DeduplicationActor

-The Deduplication Actor (DDA) is the entry point to the packet processing activities.
+The DeduplicationActor (DDA) is the entry point to the packet processing activities.
+There may be several of them running in parallel.
+Packets make it to a given DDA worker based on the hash of their flow match.
+Thus two identical packets will always be routed through the same DDA.

-When the DDA receives a PacketIn notification from the Netlink API, it first checks that there are no packets with the same match being processed.
+When a DDA receives a packet notification from the Netlink API, it first checks that there are no packets with the same match being processed.
 If there are, the packets are kept in the pended packets queue, so that, when the in-progress packet is processed the resulting actions can be applied to all the packets pended with the same match.

-If the incoming packet doesn't have same-match counterpart, the DDA spawns a new PacketWorkflow Actor (PWFA)  to process the packet.
+If the incoming packet doesn't have same-match counterpart, the DDA synchronously runs a new PacketWorkflow (PW) to process the packet.

-The DDA may also start PWFAs when another component in the system decides to emit a packet generated by the virtual network.

-### PacketWorkflow Actor

-The PWFA takes a packet through different stages of decision until a result is produced for that packet.
-It then proceeds to carry on that result.
+DDAs also processes packets emitted by the virtual network itself.

+Once a DDA decides that a packet must be processed, the PW object associated with the packet will do so in several stages:

-The first step is to checking the Wildcard Flow Table exposed by the Flow Controller for a match.
+The first step is to check the Wildcard Flow Table exposed by the Flow Controller for a match.
 If found, it creates the appropriate kernel flow using the packet's match and the wildcard flow's actions and makes two calls the Netlink API: one to install the flow and one to execute the packet (if applicable).
-When the kernel has processed both requests, the PWFA informs the DeduplicationActor that it can free the pended packets for this match and apply the actions to them.
-It also informs the Flow Controller of the newly created datapath flow.
+It will also inform the FlowController of the new datapath flow.

 If no match is found in the WildcardFlow table the packet, it translates the arriving datapath port ID to a virtual port UUID and starts a simulation